top of page

 My unique account in the Guardian of my experiences using Grindr as a disabled person received substantial media attention.
 I collaborated with Jon Bradfield to adapt these experiences into a play, ANIMAL.

 ANIMAL was shortlisted for the 2020 Papatango New Writing Prize out of 1,504 entries, and won the 2021 Hope Mill Prize.
-The play was staged in 2023 at The Park Theatre, The Tobacco Factory and Hope Mill Theatre to 4* reviews ( and received a feature in The Times's Pick of the Week.
+The play was staged in 2023 at The Park Theatre, The Tobacco Factory and Hope Mill Theatre to 4* reviews (The Times, TimeOut) and received a feature in The Times's Pick of the Week.

 Legal Qualifications

-I studied at Stirling and graduated with a 2:1 (LLB).
-During this time he was the LGBT and Disabled Students’ Officer while also acting as President of the Amnesty International student society, and representing disabled students at NUS Scotland.
+I studied at Stirling University and graduated with a 2:1 (LLB).
+During this time I was the LGBT and Disabled Students' Officer.
+I also represented disabled students at NUS Scotland and acted as President of Stirling University's Amnesty International.

-After completing his LLB he moved to London to do the conversion (GDL) and professional (LPC) courses in Law at City University, London.
-His dissertation while completing his subsequent LLM was highly commended.
-Whilst studying, Josh volunteered with many human rights organisations including Amnesty International and the Human Dignity Trust.
+After completing my LLB I moved to London to complete a GDL and professional (LPC) course in law at City University, London.
+I completed a subsequent LLM with a highly commended dissertation.
+While studying, I volunteered with Amnesty and the Human Dignity Trust.